How WINGS’ G20 advocacy speaks to governments

 This is long-term, intensive work.
 From this consultative process, we have learned a lot about promising practices from across the world.
 A coordinated, networked, long-term approach needs consistent energy to influence governments and ensure accountability.
 For this to happen, all WINGS members can collectively engage as the G20 leadership moves from Brazil to South Africa, the US and beyond.

-Casey Kelso is the Senior Policy and Advocacy Officer at WINGS
+Casey Kelso is the Senior Policy and Advocacy Officer at WINGS.
+Sameera Mehra is the Collective Intelligence and Advocacy Director at WINGS.

 Comments (0)